-Table 4-3 gives the exhaust and easing noise levels predicted by the techniques in Ref.
+Table 4-3 gives the exhaust and casing noise levels predicted by the techniques in Ref.
 4 for a number of locomotives as well as total noise measurements made by BBN, EMD, and GE.
 The measured data were gathered while the locomotive was stationary and under full load (throttle position 8) on a test cell.
 The engine was loaded by feeding the electric current into a resistor bank.

-As can be seen in this table, the contribution of easing noise to overall level appears to increase with mechanical power.
-Thus, for small locomotives where the level of easing noise is considerably lower than exhaust levels, an exhaust muffler could provide substantial reduction in total locomotive noise.
-For larger locomotives, exhaust muffling alone cannot reduce overall levels as much.
+As can be seen in this table, the contribution of casing noise to overall level appears to increase with mechanical power.
+Thus, for small locomotives where the level of casing noise is considerably lower than exhaust levels, an exhaust muffler could provide substantial reduction in total locomotive noise.
+For larger locomotives, exhaust muffling alone cannot reduce overall levels as much as the small rootes-blown locomotives.